 In 2008, there were approximately 190,000 emergency rooms visits by persons under age 21 for injuries and other conditions linked to alcohol in the United States (3)

 According to data from the National Survey on Drug Use and Health (NSDUH) from 2010-2011, 10.7% of Michigan residents aged 12 years and older reported using illicit drugs in the past month.
 When marijuana was excluded, the estimated dropped to 3.6% (4) .

 In 2008, poisoning surpassed motor vehicle crashes to become the leading cause of injury death in the United States (5).
 Since 2003, over 90% of all poisonings have involved drugs, with the largest increase in poisonings related to opioid analgesics (pain relievers) (6,7).
 A similar national pattern has also been seen in Michigan with poisonings exceeding motor vehicle crashes to become the leading cause of injury death in Michigan in 2009 (8).

 Drug Withdrawal in Newborns

 The number of U.S. newborns diagnosed with symptoms of drug withdrawal nearly tripled in 10 years due to increasing opiate use among pregnant women (9).
 These newborns with Neonatal Withdrawal Syndrome (NWS, also know as Neonatal Abstinence Syndrome, NAS) are more likely to have trouble breathing, low birth weight, feeding difficulties and seizures.
-A recent study by MDCH documents this problem in Michigan and highlights the increased costs due to their longer hospital stays.
+A recent study by MDHHS documents this problem in Michigan and highlights the increased costs due to their longer hospital stays.